-UNAIDS welcomes US approval of drug to stop HIVJuly 17th, 2012 in HIV & AIDS /
+UNAIDS welcomes US approval of drug to stop HIVJuly 17, 2012 in Medicine & Health / HIV & AIDS

 The UN agency tasked with fighting AIDS on Tuesday welcomed the decision by the United States to allow the use of an HIV prevention pill for the first time.